JayLi1209/small-projects/README.md

 # Small Projects

-> These are Jay's first three projects in HTML/CSS.
+> These are Jay's first four projects in HTML/CSS.

 ## Hubble Banner
 This project includes the use of background images, Google fonts, and basic layouts.